Think Twice Before Visiting These Dangerous South American Destinations

 Salvador da Bahia, Brazil

 Take a short stroll around the cobbled streets of Salvador da Bahia in Brazil, and you'll be transfixed by welcoming storefronts, brightly painted buildings, and the gentle sound of music coming from one of the city's many festivals.
-There is plenty to draw tourists in, but opportunists looking to make a quick buck are all too aware that it can be easy pickings.
-Not only that, but rival criminal gangs have no qualms about who gets caught in the crossfire of their ongoing disputes.
+There is plenty to draw tourists, but opportunists looking to make a quick buck are all too aware that they can be easy pickings.
+The U.S. government has a level 2 travel advisory for most of Brazil, including Bahia.
+Tourists should exercise a higher degree of caution, and comply if confronted by a robbery to avoid escalation or violence.

 Advertisement